-It seems somehow appropriate that Studio 58, the professional theatre training program at Langara College, should tackle this particular musical as a learning moment for its students given its place in the history books.
-More importantly though, even after 72 years Oklahoma! still manages to entertain, and is a testament to both its surprisingly enduring story, and many of the acting choices made by the cast in this production.
+It seems somehow appropriate that Studio 58, the professional theatre training program at Langara College, should tackle this particular musical as a learning moment for its students, given its place in the history books.
+More importantly, though, even after 72 years, Oklahoma! still manages to entertain, and is a testament to both its surprisingly enduring story and many of the acting choices made by the cast in this production.

 Telling the story of life in the territory before it became part of the Union, the bulk of the storyline follows the relationships of its townsfolk, whether of the romantic variety or in the clash between farmer and cowboy.
-As both the men and women spend much of their time pursuing each other, there are also a number of sub-plots that are surprisingly contemporary for a musical written in 1943.
+As both men and women spend much of their time pursuing each other, there are also a number of sub-plots that are surprisingly contemporary for a musical written in 1943.

 Much of the success in this production comes from the choices made by its cast, and none more evident than Kamyar Pazandeh’s performance as the angry ranch hand Jud Fry.
-A difficult role as it is easy to overplay the character’s rage, Pazandeh is restrained for the most part, strutting tight-fisted through his scenes, seemingly ready to explode at any moment.
-With help from Owen Bishop as Curly, the always tough “Pore Jud is Daid”, is grounded and never allowed to stray into the absurd.
-That Fry has a wonderful baritone, and one of the better voices of the night, is a bonus.
+A difficult role as it is easy to overplay the character’s rage, Pazandeh is restrained, for the most part, strutting tight-fisted through his scenes, seemingly ready to explode at any moment.
+With help from Owen Bishop as Curly, the always tough “Pore Jud is Daid” is grounded and never allowed to stray into the absurd.
+That Fry has a wonderful baritone and one of the better voices of the night is a bonus.

-On the comedy side Adelleh Furseth and Arash Ghorbani make the most of their characters Ado Annie and Ali Hakim.
+On the comedy side, Adelleh Furseth and Arash Ghorbani make the most of their characters Ado Annie and Ali Hakim.
 Furseth is particularly good here as she embraces Ado Annie’s quirkiness with little restraint; her rendition of “I Cain’t Say No” is another of this show’s highlights.
-Ghorbani proves himself again after his terrific performance in last year’s One Flew Over the Cuckoo’s Nest, giving a suitably manic performance as the traveling peddler who refuses to be trapped by any woman.
+Ghorbani proves himself again after his terrific performance in last year’s One Flew Over the Cuckoo’s Nest, giving a suitably manic performance as the travelling peddler who refuses to be trapped by any woman.

-Like every Studio 58 production before it, the ensemble is so full of energy that it helps to forgive some of the weakness in the songs.
+Like every Studio 58 production before it, the ensemble is so full of energy that it helps to forgive some of the weaknesses in the songs.
 But even while they may not be perfect musically, they nail Shelley Stewart Hunt’s choreography, that at times is barely contained within such a small space.
 The Dream Sequence is beautifully realized, as the dance comes together with some inventive visuals.

 Musical director Christopher King conducts his small five-piece band with skill, but even as they try not to overplay the singers, it is difficult in the confines of the Studio 58 theatre.

 Oklahoma!
 Music by Richard Rodgers.
 Book and lyrics by Oscar Hammerstein II.
 Based on the play “Green Grow the Lilacs” by Lynn Riggs.
 A Studio 58 production.
 On stage at Studio 58 (100 West 49 Ave, Vancouver) until March 1.
-Visit http://studio58.ca for tickets and information.
+Visit https://studio58.ca for tickets and information.